mirrord/mindball/README.md

 # mindball
 a game of mental fortitude for the Raspberry Pi

-1. get the raspberry pi, and install raspian.
+1. get the raspberry pi and install raspian.

 2. install:
 python_games (http://www.pygame.org/news.html)